Norbiton: Ideal City is notable for its proliferation of emblems, as for instance the following:

 I have never visited the gallery and have never seen the painting.

 Clarke, who has seen the painting, offers a rival interpretation.
 He tells me that what struck him as he stood in front of it was the claustrophobic nature of labour, or more precisely, the illogicality of the space: in particular, that horse and plough would never be able to turn in that field; the shepherd’s sheep are toppling off their narrow terrace; the fisherman is sitting on a giddy ledge.
 It is, says Clarke (and contrary, I should say, to what we think we know of Bruegel) not a moral observation on the virtues of honest striving but an aspirational, or, perhaps better, a defiant, or even a revolutionary painting; where Icarus is falling into the water, an ‘expensive delicate ship’ is setting sail for the immense dreamlike burnished paradisical beyond; Icarus, surmises Clarke (as earthbound a striver as you could wish to know) was right to strive, to try, to risk all.
-And right, of course, to fail.
+And right to fail.

 Maybe so, but to my eye, that ship is in the grip of a remora.
 All that straining sail, and only the most trivial of bow wakes to show for it.
 It is going nowhere, it is a ship of poignant failure.